 Jump to:

 - Yukon Gold potatoes: The king of mashed potato potatoes, in my opinion.
+They are waxy and creamy, a much better texture for mashing, and have a subtle sweetness that pairs well with cheese and butter.
 Look for potatoes that are heavy for their size and firm.

 How to make goat cheese mashed potatoes